-Try Water Aerobics When Back Pain Makes Regular Exercise Too Painful
+Try Water Aerobics For Back Pain If Regular Exercise Gets Too Painful

-Water aerobics can help you to stay active when your back pain stops you from participating in more intense forms of exercise.
+Water aerobics is a great way to stay active when your back pain stops you from participating in more intense forms of exercise.

-Staying active is absolutely vital for people with chronic lower back pain.
+Staying active is absolutely vital if you want to get rid of persitent lower back pain.

-It also makes you more flexible, physically able and puts you in a more positive frame of mind.
+As not only will it reduce your pain, it'll also makes you more flexible, physically able, and put you in a more positive frame of mind.

 This is because the force of gravity while exercising can put a big strain on your muscles and joints.